 Keats House is open Tuesday to Sunday, 1pm to 5pm.
 During the winter months (November to February) we have reduced opening times.
 For full details, admission prices and directions, look at our Visit us page.

-For a full list of current events, visit our events page.
+Our events programme includes poetry performances, talks, creative writing workshops, music and family activities.
+For a full list of current events, visit our What's on page.

 Registered Charity number 1053381